This mini vanilla cake recipe features two light and tender 6-inch mini cakes sandwiched together with creamy brown butter frosting.

 Only frost the cake once the layers are completely cooled.
 You can speed up the cooling process by placing the cakes in the fridge or freezer.

-Add a few scoops of frosting on top and spread it out with the spatula, and add a thin coat of frosting around the cake.
-Use a bench scraper to smooth it out, then chill the cake for around 20 minutes in the fridge until the frosting has firmed up.
+- Add a thin coat of frosting around the cake.
+Use a frosting smoother to smooth it out.
+Chill the cake for around 20 minutes in the fridge until the frosting has firmed up.

 Serving and storing